 Preventing colds, flus and viruses – which can help keep asthma symptoms at bay – is always the best option.
 In the past we haven’t talked about colds and viruses as being avoidable but our resilience during COVID-19 has given us a different message.

-This means washing your hands thoroughly for 20 seconds, avoiding spread by coughing and sneezing into your elbow or a tissue, staying at home if unwell – all habits we are strongly familiar with after weeks of social distancing and isolation – all have the potential to reduce the spread of the regular winter respiratory viruses.
+This means washing your hands thoroughly for 20 seconds, avoiding spread by coughing and sneezing into your elbow or a tissue, staying at home if unwell – all habits we are strongly familiar with after weeks of physical distancing and isolation – all have the potential to reduce the spread of the regular winter respiratory viruses.

 It is also strongly advised to obtain the season flu vaccine.
-You may be eligible under the National Immunisation Program Schedule, otherwise it is just a short price to reduce your risk of serious illness with the flu.
+You may be eligible under the National Immunisation Program Schedule, otherwise it is just a small price to reduce your risk of serious illness with the flu.

 Additionally, following an up-to-date, written Asthma Action Plan with appropriate preventer and reliever medication use is also critical.